gruebite/zzz/README.md

                  -> "sibling"
 ```

-### You can only go one level deeper than the previous lines depth.
+### You can only go one level deeper than the previous line's depth.
 Anything more is an error:
 ```
 parent:child
     sibling